Home > FAQ’s > What is Permitted Development?

 What is Permitted Development?

-Permitted development rights usually apply to houses only, and do not include flats, maisonettes or other buildings.
-Houses in conservation areas and listed buildings are also not included.
+Typically, these rights apply to houses only, excluding flats, maisonettes, and other buildings.
+Additionally, properties in conservation areas or listed buildings are not covered by these rights.

-You should also note that the local planning authority may have removed some of your permitted development rights by issuing an Article 4 direction.
-This will mean that you have to submit a planning application for work which normally does not need one.
-Article 4 directions are made when the character of an area of acknowledged importance would be threatened.
-They are most common in conservation areas.
-You will probably know if your property is affected by such a direction, but you can check with the local planning authority if you are not sure.
+Sometimes, the local planning authority may remove your permitted development rights through an Article 4 direction.
+This means you must submit a planning application for work that would normally be permitted.
+Article 4 directions aim to protect areas of special importance, and they are most common in conservation areas.
+If you’re unsure whether your property is affected, check with the local planning authority.

-The Council charge £103 for a lawful development application for residential extensions and £462 for Change of Use applications and for creation of flats or an HMO.
+The council charges £103 for a lawful development application for residential extensions.
+For change of use applications or creating flats or an HMO, the fee is £462.

-If you require further guidance and assistance with your project, please call us today for a FREE consultation: 02031500183
+If you need further guidance on your project, call us today for a FREE consultation: 020 3150 0183

 Get in Touch